angular/angular/adev/src/content/tools/language-service.md

 ## Configuring compiler options for the Angular Language Service

-To enable the latest Language Service features, set the `strictTemplates` option in `tsconfig.json` by setting `strictTemplates` to `true,` as shown in the following example:
+To enable the latest Language Service features, set the `strictTemplates` option in `tsconfig.json` by setting `strictTemplates` to `true`, as shown in the following example:

 <docs-code language="json">